dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 ### Analytics Limitations { #capture_app_android_settings_analytics_limitations }

 Since the aggregations and calculations displayed are calculated in the device, the implementation of analytics is limited compared to web.

-In summary the compatible and supported objects and features are:
+In summary the compatible and supported objects and features for Data Visualizations are:

 - Well-formed analytic objects (series, categories, filters)
 - Use of relative periods (Fix periods are not supported)